Israel says ‘historic’ sea border deal struck with Lebanon

-JERUSALEM (AP) — Israel’s prime minister said Tuesday that the country has reached an “historic agreement” with neighboring Lebanon over their shared maritime border after months of U.S.-brokered negotiations.
+JERUSALEM (AP) — Israel’s prime minister said Tuesday that the country has reached a “historic agreement” with neighboring Lebanon over their shared maritime border after months of U.S.-brokered negotiations.

 It’s a rare agreement between two countries that are bitter enemies.
 But the deal still faces some obstacles, including some expected legal challenges in Israel.
 There was no immediate confirmation by Lebanon that a deal had been reached.